 Members: Your genotype for rs686 is —.

 For some people, SSRIs, such as fluoxetine, sertraline, and venlafaxine, increase the risk of bruxism.
-Talk with your doctor, if this is the case for you.
-There are anti-anxiety drugs that can reduce bruxism caused by depression drugs.[ref][ref][ref][ref]
+Talk with your doctor if you are on an SSRI and grinding your teeth.
+Clinical trials show that anti-anxiety drugs can reduce bruxism caused by depression drugs.[ref][ref][ref][ref]
+(Alternatively, rather than adding another medication, you could talk with your doctor about SSRI alternatives and learn more about root causes of depression.)

 Relaxation methods such as massage, physiotherapy, or meditation may help.[ref]